Placement scheme details

 - 5. Submit your paperwork

-The WRDTP Placements Manager will deliver an online briefing session in early 2025, and all eligible postgraduate researchers will be invited to attend by email.
+The WRDTP’s Placements Manager will deliver an online briefing session about the scheme each academic year, and all eligible postgraduate researchers will be invited to attend by email.

 Come along to hear all about the scheme, and to have your questions answered.